aisyalfawwaz/aisyalfawwaz/README.md

   <b>Hello, I'm Here </b>
 </p>

 <p>Welcome to my page!
-I'm Aisy Al Fawwaz, a passionate Machine Learning, Android, and IoT developer.
+I'm Fawwaz, a passionate Machine Learning, Android, and IoT developer.
 I love exploring the intersection of technology and innovation to create impactful solutions.
 Here, you'll find some of my projects and interests.
 Feel free to explore and connect with me.</p>

 <h3>Skills</h3>